 They entered the schoolyard with a swagger, Johnson carrying in his hand an ax.
 The purpose of their visit flashed through the boy's mind.
 In an instant he was at Miss Fenton's desk.
 Breathlessly he told her what he had seen.
-The color left the teacher's face as she lis-tened, for Johnson and Welsh were well known as reckless and lawless men.
+The color left the teacher's face as she listened, for Johnson and Welsh were well known as reckless and lawless men.
 For a moment she felt unable to carry out the resolution she had formed that the flag should not be disturbed.
+But the hag should not be disturbed.
 But it was only for a moment.
-Quickly leav-ing her chair she stepped to her closet and brought forth the rifle which she and brought forth the rine which she had provided for the emergency she must now face.
+Quickly leav-ing her chair she stepped to her closet and brought forth the riffe which she had provided for the emergency she must now face.
 An instant later she passed through the door, closely fol-lowed by the boy who had espied the men.
-The other pupils remained in their seats, scarcely conscious of what was
+The other pupils remained in their seats, scarcely conscious of what was passing. passing.

 "Touch that flag if you dare!"
-Both men looked and were startled to Both men looked and were startled to find themselves confronting the dangerous end of a gun barrel, which in the hands of the plucky little teacher looked cold and unsympathetic.
+Both men looked and were startled to find themselves confronting the dangerfind themselves confronting the danger-ous end of a gun barrel, which in the hands of the plucky little teacher looked cold and unsympathetic.
 A hasty glance was sufficient to assure Johnson that he was in an undesirable locality.
-His courage might be equal to forcing an entrance into a deserted school building in the night, but it did not stand the test of a rifle, in the hands of the little teacher. a rifle in the hands of the little teacher, a rife in the hands of the little teacher, who handled it as though she knew how to use it, and he slunk toward the gate.
+His courage might be equal to forcing an en-trance into a deserted school building in the night, but it did not stand the test of a rifle in the hands of the little teacher, who handled it as though she knew how to use it, and he slunk toward the gate. who handled it as though she knew how to use it, and he slunk toward the gate.
 Welsh, however, stood his ground.
 He had come there to take down the flag and level the pole with the ground and he hated to be thwarted.
-He looked into the resolute face of Miss Fenton, and his are caught the glint of the and his eye caught the glint of the gleaming barrel.
+He looked into the resolute face of Miss Fenton, and his eye caught the glint of the gleaning barrel.
 He flinched as he met her steadfast gaze and stood irresolute.
-"Leave here at once!" ordered Miss attempt at a defiant air moved toward his companion, who was already skulking down the road.
+"Leave here at once!" ordered Miss Fenton.